José Balaca

 José Balaca y Carrión (1800–1869) was a Spanish painter born in Cartagena.
 He was father of the painters Eduardo Balaca and Ricardo Balaca.

-In 1828, he went to Madrid to attend the Real Academia de Bellas Artes de San Fernando.
-He later obtained royal patronage, for patriotic scenes from the First Carlist War.
-Following the overthrow of the Espartero regime, he went into exile and established himself in Lisbon as a portrait painter and producer of miniatures, receiving commissions from the royal court.
+In 1828, Balaca moved to Madrid to attend the Real Academia de Bellas Artes de San Fernando.
+He later obtained royal patronage for his paintings of patriotic scenes from the First Carlist War.
+Following the overthrow of the Espartero regime, Balaca went into exile and established himself in Lisbon as a portrait painter and miniaturist, receiving commissions from the royal court.